Skip to content

 Seattle Kraken 4 0 Made second round in Year 2.
 Still finding their identity.

 Utah surprised everyone in their inaugural season.
-The Jazz ownership group has deep pockets and commitment.
+The ownership group has deep pockets and commitment.
 They’re building the right way with young stars like Clayton Keller and Dylan Guenther.

 The expansion teams have shown it’s possible to win quickly.
 Vegas captured the Cup in Year 6.
 Seattle made noise in Year 2.
 Utah could follow that blueprint with their promising young core.